UQTR Patriotes: Men's hockey

 The Patriotes men's ice hockey team has been the only program in continuous operation since UQTR was first established in 1969.
 The team competed in the Ottawa-St. Lawrence Conference (OSLC) for their first two seasons before moving to the Quebec Universities Athletic Association (QUAA) in 1971.
 The Patriotes won their first conference championship in 1986 and made their first appearance in the University Cup tournament where they finished with a silver medal as the runner-up.
 The next year, in 1987, the Patriotes repeated as QUAA champions and won the CIAU national championship over the Saskatchewan Huskies, which was also the first national championship win for a Patriotes team.

-In 1987, UQTR, McGill, and Concordia joined the OUAA due to the lack of teams in Quebec that were competing in the QUAA.
-The Patriotes continued their success in the OUAA, winning the East Division regular season title in each of their first five seasons there before winning back-to-back Queen's Cup conference championships in 1991 and 1992.
-The Patriotes also won their second national championship in 1991 after defeating the Alberta Golden Bears.

 The team enjoyed a stretch of dominance from 1998 to 2003 there they won five consecutive Queen's Cup championships.
-The Patriotes also played in the University Cup final three years in a row from 2001 to 2003, winning in 2001 and 2003, both times over the St. Francis Xavier X-Men.
-The Patriotes won the Queen's Cup three more times in 2007, 2013, and 2016, but did not replicate their national success and could not make it past the second round in each U-Cup tournament.
-The program's four University Cup national titles are tied for the fourth-most in U Sports men's ice hockey.

 Men's soccer

 The Patriotes men's soccer program was first established in 1985.
 The team won their first QUAA conference championship in 1995 and qualified for their first national championship tournament that year, finishing in fifth place.
 The team won conference championships again in 2001 and 2012.

 In 2019, the Patriotes finished as runner-ups to the RSEQ championship, but in doing so, they qualified for the national tournament.
 There, the sixth-ranked Patriotes defeated the UBC Thunderbirds and the Carleton Ravens to qualify for their first national championship game.
 On November 10, 2019, UQTR defeated the host team Montreal Carabins by a score of 2–0 to win their first U Sports men's soccer championship.